cherkavi/enterprise-architect-toolbox/ultralearning.md

 * mnemonic association with real-life parallel
   * like pillars for http packages ...
   * like water pump for electricity

+### exercises
+* break up to the steps:
+  * implementation (practice)
+  * cognitive areas of knowledge (understanding)
+* find out difficult and cumbersome steps - practice them separately
+* have you stuck ?:
+  1. step back
+  2. learn
+  3. try again

 ### feedback
 > is necessary for understanding your real level ( Quo vadis ?)